njgit/App-Pipeline-Lite/README.md

 chmod 755 dispatch-basic
 ```

-The best thing to do is to add plite to your PATH in someway - e.g move "plite" to a bin directory.
+The best thing to do is to add plite to your PATH in someway - e.g move **plite** to a bin directory.

 Then run: